Young Entrepreneur Bursary Program

 No, membership is not required.
 However, applicants must identify their regional Chamber as part of the application.
 You may view chambers across Saskatchewan here.

-Yes, as long as your business is legally registered, operates in Saskatchewan, and meets the other eligibility criteria.
+Yes, you are eligible as long as your business meets the other eligibility criteria.

 A total of 57 young entrepreneurs, one from each participating Chamber region, will receive funding.